r0bertcode/z-crypt/README.md

 ---

 Decrypts encrypted string via AES-256-CCM using the same key, iv, and tag from encryption of that string.
-Will return the decrypted data in the encoding of choice (default: "utf-8"), if the 'aad' option was used in encryption, it is required for decryption.
+Will return the decrypted data in the encoding of choice (<b>default:</b> "utf-8"), if the 'aad' option was used in encryption, it is required for decryption.

 - <b>encrypted</b>: Encrypted string to decrypt